smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

         if count is greater than f+1
             add to outcome

-    flatten and dedupe sampled ids
+    Q. Needs to account for recovery log instructions and append with coordinated block to be used with flatten and dedupe sampled ids
     add sampled ids to outcome
     add median block to outcome